trento-project/web/docs/architecture/trento-architecture.md

 ## Scenario Detection
 The control plane discovery integration leverages specific policies to determine the scenario to be triggered based on the discovered information.

-That means we need to be able to determine wich command to dispath in the application.
+That means we need to be able to determine which command to dispatch in the application.
 _(RegisterHost, RegisterDatabaseInstance and so forth...)_

 ---